 About our programme

-ROD's two-year graduate programme will help you fast-track your way to professional engineer.
+Our two-year graduate programme will help you fast-track your way to professional engineer.

 Join us to:

-- Gain valuable experience quickly by working on high-profile projects
+- gain valuable experience quickly by working on high-profile projects

-- Receive one-to-one support from dedicated mentors
+- receive one-to-one support from dedicated mentors

-- Experience four challenging rotations across a range of discipline areas
+- experience four challenging rotations across a range of discipline areas

-- Develop your technical and professional skills through formal and informal training
+- develop your technical and professional skills through formal and informal training

 What makes our graduate programme exceptional?